Moqume/Background-Manager-WP/readme.txt

 = 0.9 (December 30, 2011) =
 * Public BETA release of the plugin

+== Upgrade Notice ==

+= 1.0.6 =

+New: Background image links, support for overlay opacity and more overlays.
+Improved transition effects.

 == Frequently Asked Questions ==

 = Help, it's broken!
 What do I do now? =